-949 We used this data in the August 2017 DPA Consultation, noting that our analysis of current available network records (taken from a snapshot from Openreach's records) found an average of 10% of duct sections are capacity constrained at a national level.
+962 We used this data in the August 2017 DPA Consultation, noting that our analysis of current available network records (taken from a snapshot from Openreach's records) found an average of 10% of duct sections are capacity constrained at a national level.
 Uplifting this average by 50% would give a threshold of 15%.
 We found that the significant majority (92%) of BT local exchange areas have less than 15% of duct sections which are capacity constrained.
 It should be noted that network records do not necessarily record all network features, which will vary widely between different geographic regions (and within regions).
 Local Occupancy level will also likely vary according to geographic area.
 August 2017 DPA Consultation, footnote 126.

-950 Our analysis showed that distribution of exchanges had an average of 11.3% with a standard deviation of 6%, and that 95% of exchanges have 20% or less red duct sections.
+963 Our analysis showed that the distribution of exchanges had an average of 11.3% with a standard deviation of 6%, and that 95% of exchanges have 20% or less red duct sections.
 Based on this, we believe that the boundary between normal and exceptional exchanges could be between 17% and 22% of red ducts, indicating that an uplift range of between approximately 50% and 100% would be sufficient to ensure all normal adjustments were included.
 This analysis was conducted using information provided as part of Openreach's response to question 6 of the WLA s.135 Notice issued on 12 June 2017, in addition to Openreach's response to question 10 of the WLA s.135 notice issued on 16 June 2017.
 Approximately 15% of BT's records do not have any RAG status information about duct utilisation and have been excluded from this analysis.
 A minority of duct records appear in our analysis to be incorrect, apparently having distances that are far longer than would occur in practice.
 We have excluded from our analysis all records with a duct length of over 2km.
 For the purposes of this analysis, we have assumed that these exclusions do not skew the results.
-Our analysis shows that since the average duct length per end premises is broadly the same for most exchanges, it is appropriate to assess the distribution of 'red' ducts per exchange, even though each exchange differs in size.
-Our analysis shows that that there is only a weak relationship between exchange size (measured by number of premises) and the proportion of red ducts.
+Our analysis shows that since the average duct length per end premises is broadly the same for most exchanges, it is appropriate to assess the distribution of 'red' ducts per exchange size (measured by number of premises) and the proportion of red ducts.
 (R2 = 0.0229).
-Therefore we believe it is appropriate to assess the distribution of 'red' ducts per exchange, even though the number of red ducts in each exchange differs.
+Therefore, we believe it is appropriate to assess the distribution of 'red' ducts per exchange differs.